temuair/fot/docs/classes/grand_mastering.md

 # Grand Mastering

 Becoming a Grand Master involves summoning and defeating each of the four creants of temuair.
 These are lengthy quests that will reward you with very powerful equipment or abilities.
+After becoming a Grand Master, you can eventually [transcend your class](../transcending).

 <br>